 Bank of Scotland Platinum Balance Transfer Card

-An unmissable introductory offer on balance transfers and purchases - exclusively available online direct from Bank of Scotland and not through price comparison websites.
+An unmissable introductory offer: our longest ever combined credit card offer on balance transfers and purchases - exclusively available online only.

 Credit available subject to status, to UK residents aged 18 or over.
 You can transfer balances to us (£100 minimum) from most credit cards and some store cards, excluding other Bank of Scotland products.
 All promotional rates apply from the date we open your account.
 You must pay at least the minimum payment by the due date each month and stay within your credit limit to keep promotional rates.

 - 0% for 28 months from account opening on balance transfers within the first 90 days.

 Minimum £100 balance transfer.
 At least 51% of customers will get a representative rate of 18.9% APR (variable).
 Others will get a representative rate of either 21.9% APR (variable), or 25.9% APR (variable).

 - 1.5% fee applies on each balance transfer made in the first 90 days.